ThomasByr/chess/README.md

 - added basic endgame detection and alternate king map
 - implemented pawn promotion for additional target pieces (ask for user input)
 - as user is requested an additional input, cpu can only promote to queen as of now (there could still be bugs)
+- async input reduced, sigint sent by user does not always close the app

 </details>